-Entek did not use any demolition methods to look within enclosed wall or ceiling cavities during this investigation.
+Entek included all accessible interior and exterior areas of the buildings included in this report, but used only limited methods to look within enclosed wall or ceiling cavities during this investigation.
 Entek did include all suspect materials observed in, on, or associated with the areas included in this report.